Undercliffe Cemetery

 Undercliffe Cemetery is located between Otley Road and Undercliffe Lane in the Bolton and Undercliffe ward, Bradford, West Yorkshire, England.

-The cemetery stands atop a hillside overlooking the city and contains some very impressive Victorian funerary monuments in a variety of styles.
+The cemetery stands atop a hillside overlooking the city and contains Victorian funerary monuments in a variety of styles.

-It is a notable example of a Victorian cemetery where a number of rich and prominent local residents have been buried, notably mill owners and former mayors.
+It is a notable example of a Victorian cemetery where a number of rich and prominent local residents have been buried, including mill owners and former mayors.

 Undercliffe Cemetery is grade II* listed by English Heritage in their Register of Parks and Gardens of Special Historic Interest in England.

 History

-In the early 1800s Bradford's textile industry underwent rapid growth and with it Bradford's population, consequently there was pressure on housing then on burial ground space and this eventually became a health hazard.
+In the early 1800s, Bradford's textile industry underwent rapid growth and with it Bradford's population, consequently there was pressure on housing then on burial ground space and this eventually became a health hazard.

 As a result, many of the existing cemeteries were closed by an Order in Council.

 Partly in response to this situation the 'Bradford Cemetery Company' was set up and provisionally registered in 1849.

 Membership of the company included local notables Henry Brown, Robert Milligan, William Rand, Edward Ripley and Titus Salt.

 The land used for the cemetery had previously been agricultural land with a farmhouse on part of the Undercliffe Estate of the Hustler family.